tsalik/kostas-tsalikis.com/content/posts/a_confusing_build_failure.md

 Based on gradle files, on the CI server the build failed as expected, but locally mockito-inline was compiled on the top module (where it shouldn't) and it wrongfully passed.
 This, however, begs the following question: how can the CI server be compiled and tested in a different way than the local build?

 It turns out that different commands are employed to compile and test the source code.
 On the CI server the project is compiled and tested with gradle commands, thus the mockito-inline is not compiled and the test that mocks Kotlin classes fails.
-On the other hand the local builds used the test runner that is natively built into Android Studio, which happens to compile all libraries irrespectively of how they are declared on each module's `gradle.build`.
+On the other hand, the local builds used the test runner that is natively built into Android Studio, which happens to compile all libraries irrespectively of how they are declared on each module's `gradle.build`.

 ## But why did mockito-inline was used on the first place?

 At last, the mystery has been solved but let's dig a little deeper.
 Why did a test try to mock an otherwise concrete class?
 And when/why was the mockito-inline dependency introduced first?

 The Kotlin class was mocked just as a filler object for the constructor.
 No verifications were performed on that mocked object - neither was it used to stub a value.
 Hence, the concrete class should be used as is or in case of an interface, which cannot be instantiated, a dummy test double.
-If a concrete class was mocked because it was difficult to instantiate(for example because it has too many dependencies on its constructor) that is a moment where it is needed to pause and think.
+If, however, a concrete class was mocked because it was difficult to instantiate (e.g. it has too many dependencies on its constructor), then this is a moment where one needs to pause and think twice.
 As for value(`data`) classes?

 Quoted directly from the book *Growing object-oriented Guided by Tests* [ [^1] ]:

 > ***Don’t Mock Values***

 On the other hand, mockito-inline was introduced in the submodule in order to verify the behavior of a third-party library.
-Let's say that it was needed to test the persistence layer of an app.
+Let's say that we had to test the persistence layer of an app.
 We could either run an integrated test in order to check if the code we've written works well against the real database, or we could mock the database as below.

 ```java
     @Test